qlik-oss/core-website/docs/docs/services/qix-engine/access-control.md

 | `export data` | Export data from an object. |

 !!!
 Note
-    When granting access to the `reload` action other action might also need to be granted, depending on what the reload script does.
-For example, if the reload script creates variables in the application, the `create` action must also be granted to objects of type `"variable"` as in the rule expression `resource._resourcetype = "App.Object" && resource._objecttype = "variable" && resource._action = "create"`.
+    If a reload script requires other actions, for example to create variables in the application, then the user granted `reload` action also needs to be granted the other actions that are called in the reload.
+For example:
+    `resource._resourcetype = "App.Object" && resource._objecttype = "variable" && resource._action = "create"`.

 #### The `_actions` Attribute